kalaitzi-gif/DSCI510FinalProject/README.md

 This procedure generates correlations across the Caucasus region, showing how strongly, positively, weakly, or negatively each DEWP risk factor and WB indicator is associated with a country's risk for experiencing ongoing mass killing.
 Generating these descriptive statistics, per-country averages, and Pearson correlations across the DEWP risk factors and AB indicators is necessary for completing Step 4 of this project (Data Visualization, "visualize_results.py").

-Detailed data analysis for this project is documented via comments in the 'run_analysis.py' file.
+The precise processes utilized for data analysis necessary for this project are detailed in the "run_analysis.py" file required for Step 3: Data Analysis.